Star Larvae Hypothesis

 This is all to say that the atmosphere and oceans resist equilibrium and remain in states of stable disequilibrium that are conducive to complex ecosystems.
 They do not defy entropy for some reason that is merely fortuitous, but because the biological world, in going about its metabolic business, corrects tendencies toward increasing or decreasing levels of atmospheric gases and dissolved sea salts.
 In doing so, life shapes its environment and maintains it as an accommodating place in which to earn a living.

-Scaling down even further, from the planet to local ecologies, reveals biology hard at work maintaining individual ecological niches.
+Scaling down further, from the planet to local ecologies, reveals biology hard at work maintaining individual ecological niches.
 On this scale, environmental conditioning by organisms to make their world more hospitable is called niche construction.
 Niche construction theory recognizes that such behavior often affects organisms other than the constructors.
 Niche construction theory therefore assigns to creative behavior and its products an evolutionary significance.

 Examples of niche construction range from bird nests, beaver dams, and coral reefs to soil conditioning by earthworms and bacteria.
 The cases are endless.
 But evolution theorists have tended to downplay the evolutionary significance of these effects.
 Now that bias is being challenged by a wider acknowledgment that when organisms shape environments, they shape selection pressures, making the environment-organism relationship, in evolutionary terms, one of circular influence.
 The idea complicates the theory of natural selection, with that theory's reliance on the organism being a more or less passive object of environmental selection pressures.